 Another interesting thing about Round Rock, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The education level of Round Rock ranks among the highest in the nation.
-Of the 25-and-older adult population in Round Rock, 40.69% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Round Rock is one of the most well-educated cities in the nation.
+40.69% of adults in Round Rock have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Round Rock in 2010 was $33,134, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,536 for a family of four.
 However, Round Rock contains both very wealthy and poor people as well.